 JNBridgePro automatically generates the proxies, and will optionally find and expose all the necessary supporting classes.

 Once the proxies are generated, and you’ve added them to your current project, you can access the underlying .NET classes from Java (or Java classes from .NET, using C#, VB, etc).

 Your calls to the code on the other side will look just like native, local code.

 Deploy the Proxies

-JNBridgePro’s communications architecture gives you the choice of three communication channels: a fast in-process shared-memory channel, a TCP/Binary protocol or an HTTP/SOAP channel.
+JNBridgePro’s communications architecture gives you the choice of communication channels: a fast in-process shared-memory channel or a TCP/Binary protocol channel.
 With these channels you can easily construct distributed systems that can run on a wide variety of architectures, both on the ground and in the cloud.